 Why now?
 I started really deciding to work on strategizing and fighting to dismantle racism in 1999.
 I won’t try to summarize what I’ve done in that time here.
-Suffice to say, it hasn’t been enough!
-I’m mostly disappointed in what I’ve accomplished in my attempts to be ally.
-The institutions of oppression are systematic and very deep.
-This means that progress is usually slow.
+Suffice to say, it hasn’t been enough.
+The institutions of oppression are systemic and very deep.
+This means that progress that individuals make is usually slow.
 I admit that until 2020, I didn't openly incorporate my anti-oppression values into my academic life.
 Now I have a position of leadership, I see that it is important that I decide to be more visible with my values.

 Actions: Let’s please join together in openly cherishing and supporting our Black, Asian, Latinx and people of color peers and colleagues in marine biology, ecology, ocean sciences, environmental sciences, and conservation (and beyond!).
 Join me in taking action.
 Vote, donate, read, have an opinion, share it with elected officials, and finally, and very importantly for other white people, LISTEN.